In This Article

 Recommended For: Architecture lovers, history enthusiasts, garden admirers, and fans of Gilded Age opulence.

-What we Love: "It’s not just the elegance of the mansion—it’s the artistry in every detail.
+What I Love: "It’s not just the elegance of the mansion—it’s the artistry in every detail.
 From the French-inspired facade to the hidden servant corridors, The Elms tells a story that’s as refined as it is revealing."

 • Tour this National Historic Landmark, inspired by the French Chateau d'Asnieres and designed by Horace Trumbauer for industrialist Edward Berwind.